WHAT IS MONTESSORI & 5 EASY WAYS TO BEGIN

 There are several guidelines but at the end of the day, you need to find a parenting style that suits you.
 So if you have to change the guidelines a bit to meet your needs then don’t stress.
 The Montessori police won’t be knocking at your door.

 If you’re struggling to find the right materials or toys for your child you can use a delivery service such as Monti Kids.
 They help take the guess work out of which materials are right for your child specific to their age.
 Want to learn more about Monti Kids?
-Just click here to get $60 off your first order.
+Just click here and use code HOLLY60 to get $60 off your first order.

 Ready to take the next step into Montessori living?

 Join us in The Montessori Learning Center to learn everything you need to know about Montessori with your family!
 Click the image below to learn more.